MrPixelized/passh-agent/README.md

 The agent has no default configuration.

+## Testing
+Running the unit tests written for this program requires that you have a valid private key at `ssh/id_rsa` and a valid public key at `ssh/id_rsa.pub` in your pass password store.

 ## Roadmap
 Passh-agent is now barely functional, but many features have yet to be added.
 Planned/implemented features: